Get in the game, referees.

 SRP Group 2 (U18’s)

 The State Referee Program is targeted to junior referees currently involved at the under 18 Junior representative level.
-The Camp will be run in conjunction with the QSL youth league and QSL season.
-The focus for the camp will be on court education as well as involvement in NBL1 game nights with the referee crews.
-How to be eligible- Selections made at Under 18 State Championships based on performance at the event.
+The Camp will be run in conjunction with the QSL Youth League and QSL season.
+The focus for the camp will be on court education as well as involvement in NBL1 North game nights with the referee crews.
+How to be eligible - Selections made at Under 18 State Championships based on performance at the event.

 Eligibility